qaalabs/fabric/docs/05-dataflows-gen2/instructions.md

 ??? tip "Tip for Power Bi Desktop users:"
     - In Power BI Desktop, you can connect directly to the data transformations done with your dataflow by using the Power BI dataflows (Legacy) connector.
-    - You can also make additional transformations, publish as a new dataset, and distribute with intended audience for specialized datasets.
+    - You can also make additional transformations, publish as a new dataset, and distribute with intended audience for specialised datasets.

     !!! quote ""
         ![Power BI data source connectors](../img/05-pbid-dataflow-connectors.png){ width="350" }